ComS342-ISU/course-info/README.md

 #### Recitations

-* Wednesdays at 9am in Gilman 1312
+* Wednesday at 9am in Gilman 1312
-* Wednesdays at 4:10pm in Gilman 0312
+* Wednesday at 4:10pm in Gilman 0312

 ### Teacher's Assistants